 Irrespective of what experts tell you, there is no way to correctly predict the movement of stocks in the short term.

 There are just too many factors and variables that impact prices in near term.
 However in the long term, the business fundamentals take over and stock prices adjust to reflect actual business realities.

 So you should not worry about the daily price fluctuations or what markets will be doing over the next week, month or even a year.
 You don’t check the value of your real estate properties daily.
 So why do it with your stocks?

 Instead, direct all your efforts towards finding stocks of fundamentally sound businesses that are available at reasonable valuations.
 That is all that matters when it comes to successful investing.

 Think about it.
 If everyone in market did the same thing, then do you think all of them will make money?

 The answer is NO and there is enough proof for that.

-Investors buy stocks that everyone else is buying assuming that since everybody is buying, the stock must be a good one and worth buying.
-Result is that since stocks are neither properly researched nor bought at the right price, investors end up making losses.
+Generally what happens is that investors buy stocks that everyone else is buying, assuming that the stock must be a good one and worth buying (since everybody is buying – band wagon effect).
+Result?
+Since the stocks are neither properly researched nor bought at the right price, investors end up making losses.